PMArkive/NintendoClients_wiki/LDN-Protocol.md

 | 2.4 GHz | 1, 6, 11 |
 | 5 GHz | 36, 40, 44, 48 |

-By default, LDN operates on one of the channels on the 2.4 GHz band.
+By default, LDN operates on one of the channels on the 2.4 GHz band (chosen arbitrarily).

 ### LDN Versions